christinajli/custom-morse-code/README.md

 Morse code, is designed such that the most frequently used letters have the shortest code.
 However, as many has pointed out, the ordering of such character frequencies based on common English text in the newspaper is not the most efficient.
 New frequency orders have been proposed, for example those based on Google Book's data and words in the Oxford Dictionary.

-This program is designed to take in any ordering of character frequency (and any characters, numbers, punctuations), and allow you to encode and decode text to your own binary code.
-For example, the International Morse Code ordering is roughly "etianmsurwdkgohvf-l,pjbxcyzq.&nbsp;&nbsp;54 3&nbsp;&nbsp;2&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;16&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;7&nbsp;&nbsp;&nbsp;8 90".
-Use space to denote skipped node of the binary tree.
+The International Morse Code ordering is roughly "etianmsurwdkgohvf-l,pjbxcyzq.&nbsp;&nbsp;54 3&nbsp;&nbsp;2&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;16&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;7&nbsp;&nbsp;&nbsp;8 90".
+Spaces are used to denote skipped codes.

 <p align="center">
     <img src="readme-imgs/international-morse.png" />
 </p>

+The goal of this project is to take in any ordering of character frequency (and any characters, numbers, punctuations), and design a translator to encode and decode text to custom binary code.

 ## Algorithm
 Creating the encodings is similar to building up a binary tree given the breath-first search traversal, or the level order traversal, of the nodes/characters.
 Moving to the left sub tree is denoted with a dot ".", and moving to the right sub tree is a dash "-".

+For example, given the custom ordering of letters "abcdwxyz", "a" is encoded as ".", "b" is encoded as "-", "d" is encoded as ".-", "z" is encoded as "..-" etc. For this encoding, "bad" is "- . .-", but if decoded with International Morse Code, it will read "tea".

 <p align="center">
     <img src="readme-imgs/custom-morse.png" />
 </p>

-For example, given the custom ordering of letters "abcdwxyz", "a" is encoded as ".", "b" is encoded as "-", "d" is encoded as ".-", "z" is encoded as "..-" etc. For this encoding, "bad" is "- . .-", but if decoded with International Morse Code, it will read "tea".

 The algorithm will only encode and decode the letters provided, any unknow characters will be translated to "?".